-Our comprehensive PCT online training courses are designed to teach the philosophy of Person-Centered Thinking, which is a set of values, skills and tools used to help people reclaim or maintain a voice in their own lives.
-PCT training seeks to help supporters keep the patient at the center of the conversation, all while promoting positive control in the life of the individual.
-It is taught by PCT trainers with real-world experience in the field.
+Our Person-Centered Thinking (PCT) eLearn course is designed to teach the philosophy of Person-Centered Thinking, which is a set of values, skills and tools used to help people reclaim or maintain a voice in their own lives.
+PCT training seeks to help supporters keep the person at the center of the conversation, all while promoting positive control in the life of the person.
+This eLearn course is delivered by PCT trainers with real-world experience in the field.

-With Person-Centered Thinking Training, clinicians are empowered to help their patients live the life they choose, in the community they choose, at the level of involvement they choose.
+With Person-Centered Thinking Training, supporters are empowered to help people live the life they choose, in the community they choose, at the level of involvement they choose.

 Note: Person-Centeredness is not just for those with IDD.
 It is applicable to anyone who for any reason has lost ownership or positive control over their lives.
 This could be because of an acquired disability, accident, the aging process and so on.
 When supports are needed from others, person-centered approaches help ensure the person stays in control of their life as much as possible.

 While this course is targeted for those with IDD and their support network, custom-developed PCT eLearn targeting other groups, such as geriatric, can easily be developed by our Custom eLearn Development Department.

 These eLearning courses are intended to assist both clinical and non-clinical staff in the care of adults with intellectual and developmental disabilities.
 Being aware of the essentials behind Person-Centered Thinking is critical for providing adequate care and giving people the opportunity for independence and growth.
 Learn more about the specific modules below, and gain the education you need to better support people.